Change language:

 Personal Income Tax

-The responsibility for reporting the income and tax payment rests with the investor
+By using an investment account, tax is only paid when you withdraw more from the account than you have deposited.
+The responsibility for reporting the income and tax payment rests with the investor.

 Information on Personal income tax (PDF)